AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 ---
 # Using the AI-powered Knowledge Assistant {#using-ai}

-Get fast, AI-generated answers based on the product documentation, and your current product context, with the AI-powered Knowkedge Assistant available in the product contextual help boxes.
+Get fast, AI-generated answers based on the product documentation, and your current product context, with the Q&A AI-powered Knowkedge Assistant available in the product contextual help boxes.

->[!NOTE]
+>[!CAUTION]
 >
 >This capability is available in its Alpha version and subject to change without prior notice.
+>
+>This capability is only available in **English**.
+Other langugages are not supported in this version.

 The **Knowledge Assistant with Gen AI** embedded within contextual help revolutionizes documentation searching and answering how-to questions with effortlessly sifting through vast documentation repositories, instantly pinpointing the precise information you need.